DUNE-DAQ/iomanager/docs/Updating.md

 Any tests that directly configure QueueRegistry and/or NetworkManager should instead configure IOManager.
 This translation is fairly straightforward, see [IOManager's unit test](https://github.com/DUNE-DAQ/iomanager/blob/f3a9eefe75811984b4b0864511e1ce61537ff342/unittest/IOManager_test.cxx#L117) for examples.

+## Update Schema Usage

+For modules which loop over ModInit::qinfos, they should now loop over ModInit::conn_refs (or update to using DAQModuleHelper, below)

 ## Update DAQModuleHelper Usage

 Instead of `appfwk::queue_index` or `appfwk::queue_inst`, use `appfwk::connection_index` or `appfwk::connection_inst`.
 These methods return the iomanager::ConnectionRef objects needed to get the Sender and Receiver objects from the IOManager.